-Please click on the links below to view the Plan for Educational and Economic Stability ("The Plan") and the Administration Recommendation:
+Please click on the links below to view the Plan for Educational and Economic Stability ("The Plan"), the Administration Recommendation and more:

 Holt Public School District's budget is adopted by a publicly elected local board of education no later than June 30 of each year.
 This budget is posted on the website within 30 days of adoption.
 Any subsequent budget amendments are also posted within 30 days.

 Because schools are a service industry, the largest share of every school's expenditures is salaries and benefits.
 Operational expenditures include but are not limited to insturctional resources, fuel, maintenance, and technology.